stemcell treatment ALS neural cells

 Stem Cell Treatment for ALS

-The Regeneration Center offers a very safe and effective functional medical treatment plans for complex neurodegenerative conditions such as MND & ALS along with other treatments for Brain Injuries, strokes and Alzheimer’s all essentially focuses on stopping the spread and potential reduction of symptoms related to the illness.
-Neuro Stem cells and exosomes seek to slow down and reverse the consequences of ALS and restore the quality of life for the patient.[3]
+The Regeneration Center can offer a treatment and not a cure for ALS.
+Our safe and effective functional medical treatment plans for complex neurodegenerative conditions such as MND & ALS, along with other treatments for Brain Injuries, strokes, and Alzheimer’s, all essentially focus on trying to slow disease progression, stopping the spread and potential reduction of symptoms related to the illness.
+Neuro-stem cells and their potential role in the treatment of ALS are being researched extensively., along with supportive glial cells, neural cell growth factors and exosomes, can be used to slow down and reverse the consequences of ALS and restore the quality of life for the patient.[3]

 Managing Disease Progression & Caring for ALS Patients

-The Regeneration institute policy prohibits the use of embryonic stem cells or stem cells derived from animals, ie, “Live Cells.”
-The enhanced neural stem cells and nerve growth factors are isolated and expanded into the required quantities and lineages including glial restricted progenitors cells (GRP), oligodendrocyte progenitor cells (OPCs), astrocytes, and neurons.
+The Regeneration Center does not offer gene therapies, embryonic stem cells, induced pluripotent stem cells, or stem cells derived from animals, i.e., “Live Cells,” due to safety and efficacy concerns.
+Our enhanced neural stem cells and nerve growth factors are isolated and expanded into the required quantities and lineages, including glial restricted progenitor cells (GRP), oligodendrocyte progenitor cells (OPCs), astrocytes, and neurons.

-After collection, the stem cells are concentrated then isolated to measure the overall quantity and quality of the collected stem cells.
+After collection, the stem cells are concentrated and then isolated to measure the overall quantity and quality of the collected stem cells.
 Only certain types of activated neural progenitor stem cells can transform into the necessary types of cells.
-These activated stem cells and neurotrophic factors are capable of regenerating damaged tissues such as the myelin sheath needed in clinical therapies for ALS and spinal muscular atrophy.[4]
+These activated stem cells and neurotrophic factors can regenerate damaged tissues, such as the myelin sheath needed in clinical therapies for ALS and spinal muscular atrophy.[4]

 Management of ALS with Stem Cell Therapy

-Number of Stages in Clinical Program: Multi-stage process using multi-combination infusions of glial restricted progenitors cells (GRP), oligodendrocyte progenitor cells (OPCs), astrocytes exosomes, and neurons per Phase.
-The types of nerve cells and growth factors can include enhanced neural stem cells from Differentiated Cell Lineages via IV Drip, Intrathecal, and lumbar puncture per the patient’s needs. learn about clinical trials for ALS.
+Number of Stages in Clinical Program: Multi-stage process using multi-combination infusions of glial restricted progenitor cells (GRP), oligodendrocyte progenitor cells (OPCs), astrocytes exosomes, and neurons per Phase.
+The types of nerve cells and growth factors can include enhanced neural stem cells from differentiated cell lineage via IV Drip, Intrathecal, and lumbar puncture, per the patient’s needs.
+Learn about clinical trials for ALS and the efficacy of cell-based therapies being tested..

 Benefits of Neural+ Stem Cells for ALS

-Medical visas and extended stay accommodations at a hotel or furnished apartments for the patient and family can also be included upon request.
+Medical visas and extended accommodations at a hotel or furnished apartments for the patient and family can also be included upon request, especially for those seeking advanced therapies like stem cell transplantation in amyotrophic lateral sclerosis.

 Please note we do not offer gene therapies for ALS.
-For qualifying patients, the therapy will require a minimum of 2-3 weeks in total.
+For approved patients, the treatment will require a minimum of 2 weeks for the cell transplantation.
 Due to the significant differences and stages of damage, our medical team will need to review the potential candidate’s medical records and eligibility for treatment and travel to Thailand.
-Upon approval, a clinical plan will be provided that will include the specifics of the therapy that will include: total number nights required along with the total medical related costs and stem cell transplant fees (excluding accommodations or flights).
-To begin the qualification process for the multi-stage ALS stem cell therapy, please prepare your recent medical records such as list of current medications (radicut/radicava, edaravone, riluzole), als functional rating scale, Brain MRI’s, CT Scans, or PET Scans (Preferred) and contact us today.
+Upon completion of the medical review, a complete clinical plan will be provided that will include the specifics of the therapy, including the total number of nights required and the total medical-related costs and stem cell transplant fees (excluding accommodations or flights).
+To begin the qualification process for the multi-stage ALS stem cell therapy, please prepare your recent medical records, such as a list of current medications (radical/radical, edaravone, riluzole), all functional rating scale, Brain MRIs, CT Scans, or PET Scans (Preferred) and contact us today.

 Published Clinical Citations